 Chirag Yadav

-Imagine being able to track the location of construction workers in dangerous areas, or monitor their physiological status to prevent accidents and injuries.
-The benefits of wearable technology in construction are numerous.
+The use of wearable technology in construction industry is a prime example of how the application of technology can enhance the safety of workers.
 These high-tech devices can monitor the health and safety of employees, alerting them to potential hazards or unsafe conditions in the workplace.
-Not just safety, the devices can also help track employee performance, providing valuable information for managers and supervisors to analyze and improve.
+Not just safety, the devices can also help track employee performance, providing valuable information for managers and supervisors to analyse and improve.

 Benefits of Wearable Technology in Construction Industry